publiclab/leaflet-environmental-layers/README.md

 7. Run `npm run cy:run:chrome` to run e2e and integration tests.
 8. Test your changes on a browser by opening `examples/index.html`.

+#### Testing in GitPod

+To run Cypress tests in GitPod, you'll need to use `npm run start:ci & cypress run --browser electron`

 ## Features

 ### _Zoom or Pan_